 - Only students in grade 10 12 are permitted to park on campus.
-Parking spaces are limited and registration of vehicle with the school office deadlines must be adhered.
-Students who turn 16 during their freshmen year of high school are allowed to drive to school at the discretion of the school administrators. - Students are only allowed to park in the student parking lot next to Father Flohe Field and in the city parking spaces on West Street along Alton Park.
+Parking spaces are limited.
+Students who turn 16 during their freshmen year of high school are allowed to drive to school at the discretion of the school administrators. - □ Students are only allowed to park in the student parking lot next to Father Flohe Field and in the city parking spaces on West Street along Alton Park. - □ Seniors may paint a parking spot with the approval of the high school administrator.
+A signed form must be on file and students must follow the conditions on the form. - □ If problems are occurring in the student parking lot, spaces will be assigned to individual students.